 Melanie is a successful businesswoman, and she contacted me a few weeks ago in a total panic because the online business she had been running for over four years went into a sudden dive and she lost almost 50% of her normal turnover for this time of the year.

-We never met in person before, so our meeting today was a “Get to know each other” and to see if we can work together in the future.
+We’d never met in person before, so our meeting today was a “Get to know each other” and to see if we can work together in the future.

 What happened was very much out of her control and had nothing to do with her decisions.
 It was just one of those things that happen in business.
-Until now Melanie’s business was a smooth ride, steadily increasing over the years and this event has clearly shown her how vulnerable her business was.
-She never really had to make any serious business decisions during this time, things just came together, until now.
+Until now, Melanie’s business was a smooth ride, steadily increasing over the years, and this event has clearly shown her how vulnerable her business was.
+She never really had to make any serious business decisions during this time; things just came together, until now.

-She realised she needs to make sure that this won’t happen again and it is time to make some decisions.
+She realised she needs to make sure that this won’t happen again, and it is time to make some decisions.
 But how is she going to make the right decisions in the future?

-Sounds simple enough, but most people find themselves in one of two different positions: They either have a huge imagination and can think of hundreds of possibilities, or they are so tied down that only one option seems to be possible which they just can’t or don’t want to accept.
+Sounds simple enough, but most people find themselves in one of two different positions: They either have a vast imagination and can think of hundreds of possibilities, or they are so tied down that only one option seems to be possible which they just can’t or don’t want to accept.

-If we have only one option, we need to create other (maybe similar) options.
+If we have only one option, we need to create other (maybe similar) alternatives.
 But they all need to have a different possible outcome or direction.
-If we are so tied down that we can’t think of something, we could ask our friends or co-workers and just accept whatever it is they suggest as a possible option.
+If we are so tied down that we can’t think of something, we could ask our friends or co-workers and accept whatever it is they suggest as a possible option.
 Again, we need to make sure we’ve got our rules in place.

-I love it when things come together and my next meeting just arrived 🙂
+I love it when things come together, and my next meeting just arrived 🙂